sophiekoonin/localghost/src/blog/posts/2023-12-12-progression.md

 ### Cross-company career paths illustrated using tenuous playground metaphors

 You might recognise these paths from your own career or those of the people around you.
+They're somewhat simplified for brevity.

 I want to start by saying there’s no “right” career path.
 Progression can mean so many different things.
 It can mean going forwards and backwards, moving around trying different things and coming back again, or staying in the same place having a great time.
 It really depends what suits you.